deployKF/website/content/guides/platform/deploykf-gateway.md

 deployKF uses [:custom-cert-manager-color: __cert-manager__](../dependencies/cert-manager.md#what-is-cert-manager) to manage TLS certificates.

-By default, we use a self-signed certificate for the deployKF Gateway.
-Therefore, if you are not using an external proxy to terminate TLS (like AWS ALB), you will likely want to configure a valid TLS certificate for the deployKF Gateway.

 !!! info "Existing cert-manager Installation"

     If your cluster already has a cert-manager installation, you should follow [these instructions](../dependencies/cert-manager.md#can-i-use-my-existing-cert-manager) to disable the deployKF cert-manager installation and use your own.

-!!! info "In-Mesh Traffic to Gateway"

-    When Pods inside the Istio mesh make requests to the gateway [hostname/ports](#configure-hostname-and-ports), this traffic bypasses your public LoadBalancer/Ingress and goes directly to the Gateway Deployment Pods (through the mesh).

-    Therefore, even if your Ingress has its own valid TLS termination (e.g. from AWS ALB), in-mesh Pods will see the certificate of the Istio Gateway itself (which by default is self-signed).

-    ??? question_secondary "Why does this happen?"

-        Traffic from in-mesh Pods gets intercepted by the Istio sidecar because of [this `ServiceEntry`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/templates/manifests/deploykf-core/deploykf-istio-gateway/templates/gateway/ServiceEntry-gateway.yaml), and because we enable Istio's [DNS Proxying](https://istio.io/latest/docs/ops/configuration/traffic-management/dns-proxy/) feature by setting `ISTIO_META_DNS_CAPTURE` and `ISTIO_META_DNS_AUTO_ALLOCATE` to `true`.

-    ??? question_secondary "How can I prevent these TLS errors?"

-        All core deployKF apps are configured to trust the default self-signed certificate (e.g. [oauth2-proxy](https://github.com/deployKF/deployKF/blob/v0.1.3/generator/templates/manifests/deploykf-core/deploykf-auth/templates/oauth2-proxy/Deployment.yaml#L69-L70)).
-        However, your own in-mesh apps will need to do ONE of the following (unless you use a valid certificate):

-        1. Disable _Istio DNS Proxying_ on your app's Pods:
-            - Set the `proxy.istio.io/config` Pod annotation to `{"proxyMetadata": {"ISTIO_META_DNS_CAPTURE": "false", "ISTIO_META_DNS_AUTO_ALLOCATE": "false"}}`
-        2. Disable certificate validation in your app:
-            - _See your app's documentation for information on how to do this._
-        3. Trust the CA found in `Secret/selfsigned-ca-issuer-root-cert` (Namespace: `cert-manager`):
-            - _See your app's documentation for information on how to do this._
-            - Note, we create a [trust-manager `Bundle`](https://github.com/deployKF/deployKF/blob/v0.1.3/generator/templates/manifests/deploykf-dependencies/cert-manager/templates/selfsigned-ca-issuer/Bundle.yaml) for this CA by default;
-              All Namespaces with the label `deploykf.github.io/inject-root-ca-cert: "enabled"` will have a `ConfigMap` named `deploykf-gateway-issuer-root-ca-cert` with a key named `root-cert.pem` containing the CA certificate.

 ### __:star: Use Let's Encrypt with Cert-Manager :star:__

+By default, we use a self-signed certificate for the deployKF Gateway.
+Therefore, if you are not using an external proxy to terminate TLS (like AWS ALB), you will likely want to configure a valid TLS certificate for the deployKF Gateway.

 For almost everyone, the best Certificate Authority (CA) is [Let's Encrypt](https://letsencrypt.org/).
 The following steps explain how to use Let's Encrypt with cert-manager to generate a valid TLS certificate for the deployKF Gateway.